History of suicide: Changes in attitude

 Attitudes towards suicide slowly began to shift during the Renaissance; Thomas More the English humanist, wrote in Utopia (1516) that a person afflicted with disease can "free himself from this bitter life…since by death he will put an end not to enjoyment but to torture...it will be a pious and holy action".
-It was assisted suicide, and killing oneself for other reasons was still a crime for people in his Utopia, punished by the denial of funeral rites.
+However assisted suicide and killing oneself for other reasons were still considered a crime for people in his Utopia, punished by the denial of funerary rites.
 John Donne's work Biathanatos contained one of the first modern defenses of suicide, bringing proof from the conduct of Biblical figures, such as Jesus, Samson and Saul, and presenting arguments on grounds of reason and nature to sanction suicide in certain circumstances.

+A criminal ordinance issued by Louis XIV of France in 1670 was far more severe in its punishment: the dead person's body was drawn through the streets, face down, and then hung or thrown on a garbage heap.
+Additionally, all of the person's property was confiscated.

 In the late 17th and early 18th centuries, loopholes were invented to avoid the damnation that was promised by most Christian doctrine as a penalty of suicide.
 One famous example of someone who wished to end their life but avoid the eternity in hell was Christina Johansdotter (died 1740).
 She was a Swedish murderer who killed a child in Stockholm with the sole purpose of being executed.
 She is an example of those who seek suicide through execution by committing a murder, similar to suicide by cop.

 The secularization of society that began during The Enlightenment questioned traditional religious attitudes toward suicide to eventually form the modern perspective on the issue.
 David Hume denied that suicide was a crime as it affected no one and was potentially to the advantage of the individual.
 In his 1777 Essays on Suicide and the Immortality of the Soul he rhetorically asked “Why should I prolong a miserable existence, because of some frivolous advantage which the public may perhaps receive from me?”
 A shift in public opinion at large can also be discerned; The Times in 1786 initiated a spirited debate on the motion “Is suicide an act of courage?”

 By the 19th century, the act of suicide had shifted from being viewed as caused by sin to being caused by insanity in Europe.
 Although suicide remained illegal during this period, it increasingly became the target of satirical comment, such as the spoof advertisement in the 1839 Bentley's Miscellany for a London Suicide Company or the Gilbert and Sullivan musical The Mikado, that satirized the idea of executing someone who had already killed himself.

 By 1879, English law began to distinguish between suicide and homicide, although suicide still resulted in forfeiture of estate.
-In 1882, the deceased were permitted daylight burial in England and by the mid-20th century, suicide had become legal in much of the western world.
+In 1882, the deceased were permitted daylight burial in England and by the mid-20th century, suicide was decriminalized in much of the western world.